 The deliverability of the campaign

-As far as deliverability is concerned, there is no real problem with the size of the images.
-Some of our customers use images of more than 500kb and deliver their emails very well.
-The only point that can be blocking and directly impact your deliverability (at least on US webmails) is the loading of the images.
-As I said before: the heavier the files are, the longer the images will take to display, which could test the patience of the targeted people!
-You don't want them to have negative behaviors (click on spam, delete without opening, ...) on your emails because of the display of the images...
-So it's better to send light!
+When it comes to deliverability, there's no real contraindication on image weight.
+Some of our customers use images in excess of 500kb and deliver their e-mails very well.
+The only point that may ultimately be blocking and directly impact your deliverability (at least on US webmails) is image loading.
+As I said earlier: the heavier the files, the longer it will take to display the images, which could test the patience of your target audience!
+The last thing you want is for them to behave negatively (click on spam, delete without opening, etc.) on your e-mails because of the image display...
+So it's best to send light!

 What weight should we limit ourselves to?